keymanapp/help.keyman.com/developer/core/desktop/17.0/json-schema.md

 **WARNING**: The structure and format of the JSON document is independently versioned is not considered part of C API.
-It is intended solely for use in diagnostics or by development and debugging tools which may need to beaware of keyboard processor engine implementation details.
+It is intended solely for use in diagnostics or by development and debugging tools which may need to be aware of keyboard processor engine implementation details.

 ```json